-I have been instructed to carry out a pre-development survey of the trees growing around the boundary of a garage site on Littleworth Lane, Lundwood, Barnsley.
+I have been instructed to carry out a pre-development survey of trees growing around the edge of a site on Lidget Lane, Thurnscoe, Barnsley where industrial units are proposed.

 The approximate locations of the trees are recorded on Plan 1 that shows the existing site layout.